sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > you can open up the same socket in each process and read and write data between two process via `Duplex` stream.

 - Understanding TCP Server and the Socket Objects
+> To begin using the `net` module in Node.js application, you first need to understand the TCP `Server` and `Socket`
+> objects.
+These objects the framework for starting TCP server to handle request and implement TCP sock clients.
   - The net.Socket Object
   - The net.Server Object